Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1: is a script that displays a confused smiley "(Ôo)'

 2: is a script that displays the content of the /etc/passwd file

+3: is a script that displays the content of /etc/passwd and /etc/hosts